Michad/tilegroxy/README.md

 💡 Inspired by [tilestache](https://github.com/tilestache/tilestache) and mostly compatible with tilestache configurations.
 🚀 Built in Go for speed.
-🔌 Features a flexible plugin system for custom providers written in interpreted Go.
+🔌 Features a flexible plugin system.
 Powered by [Yaegi](https://github.com/traefik/yaegi).
 🛠️ This project is still a work in progress.
 Non-backwards compatible changes may occur prior to the 1.0 release.